PetercSnk/digital-forensics/linux-essentials.md

 `fdisk -l`

 Create a bit-by-bit image of /dev/sdb1 and output it to the file fat32.dd:

 `dd if=/dev/sdb1 of=fat32.dd`

-Create a bit-by-bit image of /dev/sdb1 and output it to the file fat32.dd, this time copy only 1 block with a block size of 512 and skip the first block:
+Create a bit-by-bit image of /dev/sdb1 and output it to the file fat32.dd.
+This time copy only 1 block with a block with a size of 512 and skip the first block:

 `dd if=/dev/sdb1 bs=512 count=1 skip=1 of=fat32.dd`